shehzadfalcon/plasma-chrome-extension/README.md

 For troubleshooting:
 1. Open Chrome and navigate to `chrome://extensions`
 2. Enable "Developer mode"
-3. Click on "background page" under the GoPDF extension
+3. Click on "background page" under the PDFWizard extension
 4. Use Chrome DevTools to debug

 ## Known Issues